i24ai002/ENFINITY-team-x/README.md

 🧠 The Problem

-Finance apps today are overcomplicated:
+Financial apps today are:

-- ❌ Too many charts
+- ❌ Overloaded
-- ❌ Too many features
+- ❌ Confusing
-- ❌ Too much confusion
+- ❌ Full of unnecessary charts

-👉 You don’t get answers.
-You get overwhelmed.
+👉 Users don’t get clarity — they get overwhelmed.

 ---

-💡 The Idea
+💡 The Solution

-GULLAK removes everything unnecessary.
+GULLAK simplifies finance into ONE clear answer

-«You upload your data → it tells you exactly how much you can spend per day»
+«Upload your data → instantly know how much you can safely spend daily»

-Nothing more.
-Nothing less.

 ---

-🎯 What Makes It Special

-⚡ No Friction
+🎯 Core Philosophy

+✨ Minimalism First

 - 🚫 No login
 - 🚫 No signup
+- 🚫 No clutter
-- 🚫 No setup
+- 🚫 No charts

-👉 Just open → upload → result
+✔ Just:

+- Upload
+- Result
+- Decision

 ---

-💰 One Powerful Output
+<h2 align="center">💣 See it.
+Trust it.
+Spend it.</h2>---

+💰 Core Innovation

 Safe Daily Spend = (Balance - Recurring Expenses) / 30

-👉 One number = your financial clarity
+👉 One number = full financial clarity

 ---

-✨ Features (Simple but Powerful)
+✨ Features

 📥 Smart Upload

-- CSV & Excel supported
+- CSV & Excel support
 - Works with:
   - Bank statements
   - PaySim datasets

-✔ Handles messy real-world data automatically
+✔ Handles messy data automatically

 ---

 🧠 Backend Intelligence

-- Next.js API handles all calculations
+- Next.js API routes
-- Fast + efficient
+- Server-side calculations

 ✔ Calculates: